 $ python runtests.py --postgres

-If you need to use a different user, password or host.
-Use the
+If you need to use a different user, password, host or port, use the

 Testing against a different database¶